Welfare support

 We want everyone to get off to a great start and to receive the support they need to reach their potential, whether that's a friendly second-year to ask about what tutorials are really like, or specific support for a disability or specific learning difference.

 Academic staff are available to provide support to students with their studies.
-Outside of teaching, staff have office hours and availability for students to get advice on individual modules as well as their studies as a whole.
+Outside of teaching, staff have office hours and availability for students to get advice on individual modules as well as their studies.

 Our amazing student societies independently run welfare events during Welcome Week – they're another great source of support when you join us.
 Additionally, HealthyU (University of Nottingham's Health Improvement Campaign) will be present at a range of key welcome events at the Students' Union's Welcome Fair and Welcome Villages.